 On the DP, add a group that contains your site system computer account in the Administrators group.

-I like to create a SCCM system groups that contains all my distribution points.
+I like to create an SCCM system groups that contain all my distribution points.

 - Open Server Manager